 - Identifying evidence-based state and local policy options relevant for New Jersey;

 - Conducting outreach and education to state and local officials, communities, leaders, and the general public;

 - Linking natural and social scientists, engineers, and other experts to decision-makers, communities, and leaders to inform policy and practice;

-- Developing tools and guidance to inform planning and decision-making in the public, private, and non-governmental sectors; and
+- Developing tools, guidance and analyses to inform planning and decision-making in the public, private, and nongovernmental sectors;

 Originally formed as the New Jersey Climate Adaptation Alliance, the Alliance changed its name in 2018 to better reflect the breadth of its work.
-The Alliance is guided by two Honorary Chairpersons: former New Jersey Governors James J. Florio and Thomas H. Kean.
 The Alliance is facilitated by Rutgers University through the Rutgers Climate Institute and the Bloustein School of Planning and Public Policy.